From First to Fourth Trimester

-As always, our priority is to ensure that you and your baby are stable and doing well, which continues with the immediate postpartum period.
+As always, our priority is to ensure you and your baby are stable and doing well, which continues with the immediate postpartum period.

 The next most important goal is to provide uninterrupted skin-to-skin contact, better known as the golden hour, while surrounded by your loved ones.
 While you bond with and feed your baby, the birth team will ensure you replenish fluids and have a nice protein-rich meal.
 We'll walk you through each step of the postpartum plan before we begin.
-A thorough head-to-toe newborn assessment will be completed on the bed next to you.
+A thorough head-to-toe newborn assessment will be completed on the bed beside you.
 Our team usually stays 2-3 hours to ensure everyone is well-fed, cared for, and stable.
-Finally, we will clean up the birth space, make sure your laundry is started and leave the family comfortably tucked into bed to bond, rest, and recover.
+Finally, we will clean up the birth space, make sure your laundry is started, and leave the family comfortably tucked into bed to bond, rest, and recover.

-The next day your midwife will call to check in and schedule a visit for the 48-hour mark.
+The next day, your midwife will call to check in and schedule a visit for the 48-hour mark.
 At your first postpartum visit, the midwife will discuss your recovery, assess how things are going, and chat about any concerns.
-We will also complete all newborn screenings and file the birth certificate and social security card.
+We will also complete two newborn screenings and file the birth certificate and social security card.
 We review what to expect over the next few weeks and warning signs that require additional support.
 We will revisit you and your family around 5-7 days postpartum, two weeks, four weeks (if needed), and 6-8 weeks.

 We measure your postpartum adjustment and coping throughout these appointments, so it's not just about the baby.
 We review worries regarding postpartum mood and the potential for postpartum depression or anxiety.
 Between 6-8 weeks postpartum, we can complete a pap test and discuss family planning if desired.
 We are available to answer questions, address concerns, give referrals for lactation specialists, pelvic floor therapy, emotional support, and much more.
-Our goal is to continue surrounding you with support and individualized care during the fourth trimester.
+We aim to continue surrounding you with support and individualized care during the fourth trimester.